 - Greek Yogurt, Coconut Yogurt, Homemade Whipped Cream

-- Freeze – Let the pancakes cool.
-Then transfer them to a freezer-safe container or bag.
-Kodiak pumpkin pancakes freeze for 3 months, but I doubt you can wait that long.
+- Freeze: Let the pancakes cool and transfer them to a freezer-safe container or bag.
+Kodiak pumpkin pancakes freeze for 2-3 months.

-- Thaw – When you’re ready to eat, remove the pancakes from the freezer and reheat them from frozen.
+- Thaw: Remove the pancakes from the freezer and reheat them from frozen.

 Are kodiak pancakes healthy?